-a talent buyer, concert promotion, and event production company based in Ithaca, NY.
+A talent buyer, concert promotion, and event production company based in Ithaca, NY.
 We specialize in developing talent from small clubs to theatres and arenas.
-We buy talent for regional theatres, colleges, and various other venues.
-We also produce events for musical acts, corporations, not-for-profits, etc. in and around the Finger Lakes region of New York State.
+We produce concerts in and buy talent for regional theatres, colleges, and various other venues.
+We also produce events for musical acts, corporations, not-for-profits, etc. in and around the Finger Lakes region of New York State and throughout New England.

 Feel free to call us anytime at 607.280.2900

 Dan Smalls has a diverse and wide-ranging background in the entertainment business.
 The business of entertainment took hold while Dan was a sophomore at Cornell University here in Ithaca and produced his first concert, a combination of Blues Traveler and The Spin Doctors at Bailey Hall, before each rose to stardom.
 After that sell-out and several others, Dan joined local impresario John Peterson at the Haunt on Green Street and quickly became the manager.
 It was the heyday of the famous red, gold and green painted façade that played host to the likes of such diverse acts as Stevie Ray Vaughan and Pearl Jam as well as nearly every major blues and reggae act including Buddy Guy, Albert Collins and The Wailers.
 Their Two Just Men and Topspot Promotions presented many shows at the State Theatre back in the early nineties and at various other regional theatres.
 Dan stayed on for several years after graduating in 1992 and eventually moved on to expand his musical future in a bigger pond.